Living With Your Boxer

-The boxer has a high need for companionship and exercise.
+The boxer has a high need for companionship and #exercise.
 If these needs are not met, boxers can be destructive if left alone in the house.
 Boxers are ideal for people who want a canine companion with them most of the time or for larger busy families with homes that are often occupied by someone.
 They can do well on a country estate or in a city apartment as long as they have the opportunity to romp and expel energy.
 If you live in an urban area, regular walks are necessary.

 Boxers are intolerant of hot weather, and care must be taken to prevent them from getting overheated.
 They also need protection from the cold since they are short-coated.
-Their coats, however, are very easy to care for and will be shiny and bright as long as they have a good diet, are bathed occasionally, and are given regular rub-downs with a grooming mitt or brushings with a rubber curry.
+Their coats, however, are very easy to care for and will be shiny and bright as long as they have a healthy diet, are bathed occasionally, and are given regular rub-downs with a grooming mitt or brush with a rubber curry.

 Some boxers drool excessively, and some snort and snore.
 Like other larger dogs, boxers are not particularly long-lived.
 Their life expectancy ranges from about seven to 10 years.